 A fragment of Deuteronomy (11Q3) after Reverse Imaging at the scroll lab Shai Halevi (Israel Antiquities Authority)

 Due to Reverse Imaging Software the team have successfully deciphered the script on many of the fragments and have even identified the original manuscripts that some of the new fragments probably belonged to.
 Although only a few letters survived in these small fragments, sometimes this was enough to reconstruct the text.
-Still, due to the fragmentary nature of the evidence these reconstructions are highly likely but are expressed with degree of uncertainty.
+Still, due to the fragmentary nature of the evidence these reconstructions are highly likely but are expressed with a degree of uncertainty.

 This photo shows the process of digital imaging at work and the ease with which a text which is difficult to read can be enhanced with Reverse Imaging software.
 This fragment has been identified as belonging to the Great Psalms Scroll (11Q5).
 The new fragment preserves part of the beginning of Psalm 147:1.
 The end of the same verse is preserved in a large fragment that was purchased and originally published by Yigal Yadin.
 The new fragment indicates that the text of Psalm 147:1 in this manuscript was slightly shorter than the Hebrew text commonly used nowadays.
 Another fragment contains letters written in the ancient Hebrew script (paleo-Hebrew).
 This fragment could not be attributed to any one of the known manuscripts.
 This raises the possibility that it belonged to a still unknown manuscript.